 When are rates due?

-Rates are invoiced in four equal instalments and the invoice is due for payment in the middle month of each quarter.
+Rates are invoiced in four equal installments and the invoice is due for payment in the middle month of each quarter.
 Rates payment dates are as follows:

 |Instalment||Instalment Period||Instalment Due Date||Last Day for Payment|